How to Find the Pixel 6 in Stock

 While some Pixel 6 and Pixel 6 Pro models might not ship until late in the year, you might be able to find them for in-store pickup at a local carrier or retailer.

-Some retailers might have Pixel 6 or Pixel 6 Pro stock on hand on their October 28th release date, but there’s no telling how much inventory each store will have.
+Some retailers might have stock on hand on the the Pixel 6’s October 28th release date, but there’s no telling how much inventory each store will have.

 If you’re having trouble finding your top Pixel 6 choice in stock, you’ll want to track Pixel 6 and Pixel 6 Pro stock at Google, carriers, and retailers to see if you can find one for pickup.
 If you’re persistent, there’s a good chance you’ll get what you want.